tangowithcode/tango_with_django_2/manuscript/chapter3.md

 {lang="text",linenos=off}
     $ python manage.py startapp rango

 The `startapp` command creates a new directory within your project's root.
-Unsurprisingly, this directory is called `rango` -- and contained within it are a number of Python scripts:
+Unsurprisingly, this directory is called `rango` -- and contained within it are several Python scripts:

-- another `__init__.py`, serving the exact same purpose as discussed previously;
+- another `__init__.py`, serving the same purpose as discussed previously;
 - `admin.py`, where you can register your models so that you can benefit from some Django machinery which creates an admin interface for you;
 - `apps.py`, that provides a place for any app-specific configuration;
 - `models.py`, a place to store your app's data models -- where you specify the entities and relationships between data;